My Review of 2011 (and Moving On To 2012!)

 (Note #2: I’ve written about the benefits of choosing a focus area for the year before.
 What I’m going to share below is my focus area for upcoming 2012.
 I recommend you to do the same too – read: Which Area Of Your Life Do You Want To Transform This Year?)

 In the past 3 years, PE has evolved into a huge community – it is now the #1 community for people who are passionate about achieving excellence in life.
-From starting as a small blog on Dec 14 ’08, it is now more than just a blog – it is now an online platform for growth, where people can access nearly 400 high quality articles on growth, take part in organized monthly challenges and take action on personal goals, connected with like-minded people around the world via the forums, download free growth resources such as ebooks, wallpapers and manifestos, watch original videos on relevant growth topics, purchase inspirational gifts, among many others.
+From starting as a small blog on Dec 14 ’08, it is now more than just a blog – it is now an online platform for growth, where people can access nearly 400 high quality articles on growth, take part in organized monthly challenges and take action on personal goals, connected with like-minded people around the world via the forums, download free growth resources such as ebooks, wallpapers and manifestos, watch original videos on relevant growth topics, among many others.

 This is why I renamed PE a couple months ago from The Personal Excellence Blog (TPEB) to just Personal Excellence (PE), because we are no longer just a blog.
-(Note that we are just known as PE today and NOT PEB nor TPEB, which some of you are still erroneously referring to by.
+(Note that we are just known as PE today and NOT PEB nor TPEB, which some of you are still referring by.
 I’ve permanently dropped the words ‘the’ and ‘blog’ from our official site name since October.
 Read: Announcing… All-New Personal Excellence [dot] Co!)

 I’m very excited about 2012, because I have a lot of big plans and intentions for the next year (and years ahead).
 Moving forward, I intend to expand PE bigger than what it is today.
 The restructuring of the site in Oct this year to incorporate a whole new Challenges section, plus videos and manifestos section, plus the launch of the new domain PersonalExcellence.co earlier in Oct (and subsequent removal of CelestineChua.com – fellow bloggers who are still linking to the old domain on your blogs, please update your links!), are just the first of many new things to come.
 Some of my future plans include having a talkshow (at some point), releasing my first published book, expanding the reach of PE to 5, 10, 20, 100, 1000 times its current reach, among many others.